Nuxt

 If you want to use a store outside of setup()

-object to useStore()
+instance to useStore()

 import { useStore } from '~/stores/myStore'

-const store = useStore($pinia)
+const store = useStore(pinia)

 Auto imports